< All Posts

 What has received far less attention is the billions of dollars that universities spend on goods and services every year, and how poorly most of that spend is managed.
 Procurement in Australian higher education is, with a handful of exceptions, immature, fragmented, and operating well below the standard that would be expected in any similarly sized commercial organisation.
 The consequence is that universities are paying more than they need to for everything from IT services and facilities management to laboratory consumables, travel, and professional services, while cutting the academic staff and programmes that define their core mission.

 Australian universities collectively generate approximately $45 billion in annual revenue.
-A significant proportion of that revenue is spent on the goods and services that keep a university operating: facilities management, IT infrastructure and services, laboratory equipment and consumables, construction and capital works, professional services (including the $700 million per year spent on consultants), travel, catering, cleaning, security, energy, printing, and a long tail of miscellaneous spend.
+A significant proportion of that revenue is spent on the goods and services that keep a university operating: facilities management, IT infrastructure and services, laboratory equipment and consumables, construction and capital works, professional services including the $700 million per year spent on consultants, travel, catering, cleaning, security, energy, printing, and a long tail of miscellaneous spend.

 In most sectors, organisations of this scale would have a well-resourced procurement function with category managers, strategic sourcing capability, contract management processes, and spend analytics.
 In most Australian universities, procurement consists of a small team focused primarily on compliance and process rather than commercial outcome.
-The procurement function is typically understaffed relative to the volume and complexity of spend it manages, and it sits low in the organisational hierarchy, often reporting into finance or corporate services rather than having a seat at the executive table.
+The function is typically understaffed relative to the volume and complexity of spend it manages, and it sits low in the organisational hierarchy, often reporting into finance or corporate services rather than having a seat at the executive table.

-The result is predictable: spend is fragmented across faculties and business units, supplier relationships are managed locally rather than centrally, contracts are rolled over without competitive tension, and the university as a whole has limited visibility of what it spends, with whom, and on what terms.
+The result is predictable.
+Spend is fragmented across faculties and business units, supplier relationships are managed locally rather than centrally, contracts are rolled over without competitive tension, and the university as a whole has limited visibility of what it spends, with whom, and on what terms.

 Complex stakeholder environment.
 Universities serve multiple stakeholders: students, academic staff, professional staff, research funding bodies, government, industry partners, and the broader community.
 Procurement decisions often involve trade-offs between cost, quality, sustainability, local economic impact, and research requirements.
 A laboratory purchasing a specialist reagent for a funded research project has different procurement needs from the facilities team renewing a cleaning contract.